top of page

 Registration & Tuition

-This event is free for NCAC's EFH students (under the fees).
+This event is free for NCAC's EFH students.

 To register, please reach out to Ms Georgia at msgeorgia@neighborhoodcreativeartscenter.org.